Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Security analysis

 where $D(i,j)$ is the change of the pixel values from the plain-image to the encrypted image due to the encryption process, in which

 As the pixel values are changed, the UACI can be used to determine the average intensity of the difference between the original and the encrypted image, where

 However, Wu \cite{wu2011npcr} presented a new standard of NPCR and UACI measures for better estimating the ability of an encryption algorithm for resisting differential attack.
-In this regard, an image encryption algorithm can pass the NPCR test when its NPCR value is bigger than a level $\alpha$, which is described in the following equation
+In this regard, an image encryption algorithm can pass the NPCR test when its NPCR value is bigger than a level $\alpha$, which is given by the following equations.